 Clothing that is made using natural, organic and recycled ingredients – working with nature, not against.
 Clothing that is designed to last a long time that can be enjoyed for many years.

-As a designer, I wanted to collaborate with other skilled artists and makers to create products which are beautiful and functional.
-Products which are inspired by mountains, waves and forests.
+As a designer, I wanted to collaborate with other skilled artists and makers to create products that are beautiful and functional.
+Products that are inspired by mountains, waves and forests.
 Products for work and play – for the commute and wilderness pursuit.

 The commute & wilderness pursuit

 Like many people, I aim to live a balanced or Level life – embracing the richness of day-to-day work and general life, yet carving out time to reconnect with our favourite people and places.

 I enjoy the creative process, moments of inspiration – collaborating with others to bring my ideas to life.